Fleckism/SecurityPlus/SecurityPlus/11A Secure Network Operations Protocols.md

 Windows Server DNS services with DNSSEC enabled.
 (Screenshot used with permission from Microsoft.)

 The Key Signing Key for a particular domain is validated by the parent domain or host ISP.
-The top-level domain trusts are validated by the Regional Internet Registries and the DNS root servers are self-validated, using a type of M-of-N control group key signing.
+The top-level domain trusts are validated by the Regional Internet Registries and the DNS root servers are self-validated, using a type of [[M-of-N]] control group key signing.
 This establishes a chain of trust from the root servers down to any particular subdomain.
 # SECURE DIRECTORY SERVICES

 A [[network directory]] lists the subjects (principally users, computers, and services) and objects (such as directories and files) available on the network plus the permissions that subjects have over objects.
 A network directory facilitates authentication and authorization, and it is critical that it be maintained as a highly secure service.
 Most directory services are based on the Lightweight Directory Access Protocol ([[LDAP]]), running over [[port]] 389.
 The basic protocol provides no security and all transmissions are in plaintext, making it vulnerable to sniffing and man-in-the-middle attacks([[MITM]]).
-Authentication (referred to as binding to the server) can be implemented in the following ways:
+Authentication (referred to as **binding to the server**) can be implemented in the following ways:

--   No authentication—anonymous access is granted to the directory.
+-   **No authentication**—anonymous access is granted to the directory.
--   Simple bind—the client must supply its distinguished name ([[DN]]) and password, but these are passed as plaintext.
+-   **Simple bind**—the client must supply its distinguished name ([[DN]]) and password, but these are passed as **plaintext**.
--   Simple Authentication and Security Layer ([[SASL]])—the client and server negotiate the use of a supported authentication mechanism, such as Kerberos.
+-   **Simple Authentication and Security Layer** ([[SASL]])—the client and server negotiate the use of a supported authentication mechanism, such as Kerberos.
 The STARTTLS command can be used to require encryption (sealing) and message integrity (signing).
 This is the preferred mechanism for Microsoft's Active Directory ([[AD]]) implementation of LDAP.
 -   LDAP Secure ([[LDAPS]])—the server is installed with a digital certificate, which it uses to set up a secure tunnel for the user credential exchange.
 LDAPS uses [[port]] 636.

 If secure access is required, anonymous and simple authentication access methods should be disabled on the server.